khachapuris/clic/MANUAL.md

 2. To type in a function
     + with one argument, write the function name followed by the argument (`sin x`)
-    + with ambigous argument, write the function name followed by the argument in parenthesis (`sin(x + y)`)
+    + with ambiguous argument, write the function name followed by the argument in parenthesis (`sin(x + y)`)
     + with more than one argument, write the function name with the arguments in parenthesis, separated with commas (`function_name(10, 11)`)